Vfeuer/vue-FGDES-ui/README.md

 # UI for project AGCCS-CTRL22

 This programm aims to develop the user interface for the Combined Charging System from project AGCCS.
+A supporting server program is needed for normal operation.

-It used Vue.js as the framework and Element UI as the UI toolkit.
+The whole work is developed based on Vue.js and uses Element UI as the UI toolkit.

 ### Guidelines for Installation